trade-copilot/ape-ai-docs/Features/Personas/meet-the-personas.md

 ### Best for Traders Who:
 ✅ Want a balanced approach
 ✅ Consider both technicals and fundamentals
-✅ Trade 2-5 times per week
+✅ Trade 2–5 times per week
-✅ Like versatility and adaptation
+✅ Are time‑constrained and want quick clarity
-✅ Want medium-term holds
+✅ Follow social/news but want signal over noise
-✅ Are building trading skills
+✅ Have ~0.5–3 years experience and are building skills

 ### Not for You If:
 ❌ You only day trade (use Blitz)